7 easy ways to be a responsible diver and protect our marine ecosystems

 Being a responsible diver

-As divers, we have a profound responsibility to be stewards of the oceans, to protect and preserve these fragile ecosystems for generations to come.
-The next time you don your scuba gear and descend beneath the waves, do so with a reverence for the marine life around you and a commitment to minimising your impact - by respecting wildlife boundaries, avoiding contact with coral and carefully disposing of any waste you generate.
-Through these small but impactful actions, we can help safeguard our oceans, ensuring they continue to captivate and inspire both us and those who come after.
+As divers, we have a responsibility to be stewards of the oceans, to protect and preserve these marine ecosystems for generations to come.
+The next time you don your scuba gear and descend beneath the water's surface, do so with a reverence for the marine life around you and a commitment to minimising your impact on it.